tarecord/sign-in-with-google/src/sign-in-with-google/README.txt

 == Development ==

-Active plugin development is handled on [Github](https://www.github.com/NorthStarMarketing/google-sign-in).
+Active plugin development is handled on [Github](https://www.github.com/NorthStarMarketing/sign-in-with-google).
 Bugs and issues will be tracked and handled there.

 == Installation ==

 1. Download and extract plugin
-2. Upload `google-sign-in` folder to the `/wp-content/plugins/` directory
+2. Upload `sign-in-with-google` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==